HariniBeeram/-44643Sec04Team07Spring2024FinalProject./README.md

 Sprinr 04:
 Created a Tap bar controller with 5 screens home, reserve, chat, Orders and account.
 Added a bit of UI to Home and Reserve screen.
 Navigation has been created for create new account button in the login page .
 Also Ui is added to the registration page.

+Sprint 05:
+Developed order screen Ui.
+Created two navigation controllers for pickup and delivery in the order UI.
+Developed Reserve UI where three sections are added to select date, time and no of people required to reserve the tables.
+Added Eureka package to utilize in reserve UI.